opencivicdata/ocd-division-ids/scripts/country-uk/README.md

 The [Ordnance Survey Boundary Types](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/web-services/administrative-boundaries.html) page and wiki articles [Administrative Geography of the United Kingdom](https://en.wikipedia.org/wiki/Administrative_geography_of_the_United_Kingdom) and [Subdivisions of England](https://en.wikipedia.org/wiki/Subdivisions_of_England) are helpful.

-The electoral data contains the following sub types, for additional information see the [Ordnance Survey administrative geography and civil voting area ontology](http://data.ordnancesurvey.co.uk/ontology/admingeo/).
+The electoral data contains the sub-types in the table below, for additional information see the [Ordnance Survey administrative geography and civil voting area ontology](http://data.ordnancesurvey.co.uk/ontology/admingeo/).

 The short codes (ced, cpc, etc) for types were chosen to align with Ordnance survey.
 In cases where I have added new types (wales) I tried to be more verbose.
 Welsh community codes prefixed to avoid confusion with the U.S. usage of the word 'community' for a city.